deven740/machine_learning_projects/README.md

 ---

 ### Hi there, I'm Deven.
-This repository contains all the Machine Learning Case Studies I have completed
+This repository contains all the Machine Learning Case Studies I have solved.

 ---